|

 key1 = Something to translate !_skip key2 = Something not to translate key3 = Something to translate #_bskip key4 = Something not to translate !_text key5 = Something to translate key6 = Something not to translate !_eskip

-Example 2 — Directives in an <script>
+Example 2 — Directives in an <script> element in JavaScript,

 inside an HTML file: